AirNet: Neural Network Transmission over the Air: System Model

 \section{System Model}

 We consider an edge server, which has access to a labeled dataset that can be used to train a machine learning model.
 However, this trained model is to be employed at an edge device to predict labels of new data samples.
-The edge server is capable of training a model locally, but its connected to the edge device through a bandwidth and power limited noisy channel.
+The edge server is capable of training a model locally, but it is connected to the edge device through a bandwidth and power-limited noisy channel.
 The goal is to minimize the performance loss, measured by the accuracy of the model at the receiver end, due to the channel imperfections, while meeting the prescribed bandwidth and power constraints at the transmitter.
 This is different from conventional channel coding problems, which aim at minimizing the probability of error, or the conventional JSCC problems, which minimize an additive distortion measure defined on source samples.
-It is still a JSCC problem, but with an unconventional distortion measure, that requires not only training but also delivery of a model with good generalizability properties over a noisy channel.
+The optimal performance of such separation-based or JSCC approaches is usually achieved under the presence of multiple samples from the source distribution, which allows generating a model of a source used for compression and reconstruction with minimal error/distortion.
+In our case, only a few, or a single DNN is stored at the edge server, which cannot obtain such a source model.
+AirNet is still a JSCC problem, but with an unconventional distortion measure, that requires not only training but also delivery of a model over a noisy channel with good generalizability properties.

 While the above formulation is general enough to be applied to any learning model, given their state-of-the-art performance and large size that require significant communication resources, we focus on DNNs.
 More specifically, we consider a DNN with parameters $\mathbf{w} \in \mathbb{R}^d$, trained at the edge server.
 The DNN is then transmitted to the edge device over the wireless channel.
 The specific channel models used in our work are described in Section \ref{subs:channel_model}.
 After the transmission, the edge device reconstruct another network $\tilde{\mathbf{w}} \in \mathbb{R}^d$ based on the signal it receives over the channel.
 This network is then employed at the device to obtain predictions $p_{\tilde{\mathbf{w}}} = f_{\tilde{\mathbf{w}}}(I)$, where $I$ is a sample from the edge device's local dataset, and $f_{\tilde{\mathbf{w}}}(\cdot)$ represents the forward pass of the DNN parameterized by the decoded weights $\tilde{\mathbf{w}}$.